petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/about-the-page-audit-tool.md

 ## Performance Tab Tools

-Under the Performance tab you can use some tools to facilitate your navigation.
+Under the Performance tab are tools to facilitate your navigation.

-* **Search**: Search for specific components by their names.
+**Search:** Search for specific components by their names.

-* **Filter**: Filter by navigation (All or From Master - components from a Master page), cache status (Cached or Not Cached), or component type (e.g., Fragment, Widget, or Collection).
+**Filter:** Filter by navigation (All or From Master - components from a Master page), cache status (Cached or Not Cached), or component type (e.g., Fragment, Widget, or Collection).

-* **Sort**: Sort components by render time.
+**Sort:** Sort components by render time.
 By default, items are ordered from slower to faster render time.

 ![Tools under the Performance tab help you organize and find components around the page.](./about-the-page-audit-tool/images/02.png)